Kayangan Lake in Coron and Underground River in Puerto Princesa. Photo (right) by Department of Tourism

 Have breakfast at your resort or hotel in El Nido and buy some souvenirs and snacks before traveling via land to begin your Puerto Princesa itinerary.
 Upon arrival there, check in to your Puerto Princesa hotel so you can rest and recharge for your Puerto Princesa Underground River tour tomorrow.

-You’ll board a boat at Sabang Port that will take you to the entrance of the Underground River.
+You’ll board a boat at Sabang Port that will take you to the entrance of the Underground River, one of the most beautiful caves in the Philippines.
 You’ll then transfer to a smaller boat that will take you inside.
 During your tour, you will be able to explore over up to 4.3 kilometers of the river.
 Let your guide show you the rock formations and tell you about the animals that inhabit the river.

 Another must-visit Puerto Princesa tourist spot is Honda Bay.
 You can explore its natural beauty by going on one of the Honda Bay island-hopping tours, which will allow you to go to islands where you can swim, snorkel, or just lounge at the beach.